Ireland travel update | New tours of the UK!

 Attractions Attractions Attractions Attractions Attractions See Activities for this day

-Spend the night in Galway.
+Spend the night in Belfast.

 Attractions Attractions Attractions Attractions

-• Day 3: DISCOVER RUGGED CONNEMARA
+• Day 3: Discover Belfast

-Spend another night in the Galway area.
+Spend the night in Belfast.

 Attractions Attractions Attractions Attractions Attractions See Activities for this day